 The Health & Social Care Partnership Board is responsible for the operational oversight of West Dunbartonshire Health & Social Care Partnership (WD HSCP), which is the joint delivery vehicle for those integrated services delegated to it (except for any NHS acute hospital services, as these are managed directly by the Health Board).
 These arrangements for integrated service delivery are conducted within an operational service delivery framework established by the Health Board and Council for their respective functions, ensuring both those organisations can continue to discharge their retained governance responsibilities.

-At the 17th August 2016 West Dunbartonshire Health & Social Care Partnership Board meeting, members approved the second HSCP Strategic Plan.
+At the 8th August 2018 West Dunbartonshire Health & Social Care Partnership Board meeting, members approved the annual review of the HSCP Strategic Plan 2016 - 2019.
 Our Strategic Plan sets out our commissioning priorities for the next three years – with a clear commitment to the delivery of effective clinical and care governance and Best Value.
-It has been shaped by our Annual Performance Report for 2016/17; our strategic needs assessment, which illustrates the growing complexity of need and demand within our diverse local communities; our active engagement with stakeholders at locality, community planning and national levels; and our understanding of the broader policy and legislative context.
+It has been shaped by our Annual Performance Report for 2017/18; our strategic needs assessment, which illustrates the growing complexity of need and demand within our diverse local communities; our active engagement with stakeholders at locality, community planning and national levels; and our understanding of the broader policy and legislative context.